SymfonyCasts/symfony7/sfcasts/outline.md

 ## Using the HTTP Client

 - Let's fetch some data from an API on the homepage.
+- We'll show this up in the header later
-- We're going to talk to an API that tells us where the ISS is right now.
+- Right now we're going to talk to an API that tells us where the ISS is right now.
 - You can see it at https://api.wheretheiss.at/v1/satellites/25544
+- Do the request in `homepage()` and `dump()` the result
+- Refresh the page to see the dump
-- And we'll show this up in the header
+- Show the HTTP Client panel in the WDT
+- Pass the data in template and render it

 ## Cache Service and cache Pools